pwall567/kjson-core/README.md

 ### `JSONDecimal`

-The `JSONDecimal` class holds all other JSON number values &ndash; integers that are too big for 64 bits, or numbers in floating point representation.
+The `JSONDecimal` class holds any JSON number values, including non-integer values.
 The class derives from [`JSONNumberValue`](#jsonnumbervalue), providing implementations for all the abstract functions of that class, and it also implements [`JSONPrimitive`](#jsonprimitive) with the parameter type `BigDecimal`.